Meet the cast and characters of ITV’s Flesh and Blood - TheNewsTrace

 Keir Charles performs George

 Who’s George?
-George is a stay-at-home dad and husband to Helen, however his dwelling life is making him more and more sad and he retreats by smoking marijuana.
+George is a stay-at-home dad and husband to Helen, however his residence life is making him more and more sad and he retreats by smoking marijuana.

 The place have I seen Keir Charles earlier than?
 Charles performed Robert Buckland MP in A Confession, Chris in Woman/Haji, and has starred in the likes of The Finish of the F***ing World, Casualty and The Invoice.